CloudWinterInc/winter-framework/README.md

 A professional Java enterprise framework designed and built for Google App Engine.

-It will not reinvent the wheel and will use some defacto-libraries to used in GAE projects like:
+We don't want to re-invent the wheel so we use some of the defacto-libraries used in GAE projects:
 * Objectify
 * Guice
 * Guava libraries